 Does Marriage Affect Credit Scores?

-The short answer is no. Tying the knot does not affect credit history or credit scores.
-In fact, the credit bureaus don’t even track marital status.
-Your credit reports and credit histories remain separate, so there’s no such thing as a marriage credit score.
+The short answer is no. Tying the knot does not affect your credit score or credit report.
+The credit bureaus don’t even track marital status, so there’s no such thing as a marriage credit score.
+Your credit reports and credit histories remain separate, and marriage itself does not directly impact your credit—this is sometimes referred to as the “married effect.”

-Your credit history is tied to your social security number and is unique to you.
-The only time your spouse’s credit becomes relevant to you is when you engage in joint financing, such as a shared mortgage or car loan.
+Your credit history is tied to your Social Security number and is unique to you.
+Credit bureaus do not record marital status on individual credit reports.
+Your spouse’s credit becomes relevant to you only when you engage in joint financing, such as a shared mortgage or car loan.

 Once approved for joint financing, any credit activity on joint credit accounts is recorded in your unique credit reports.
-That means a missed payment or default on a joint account will negatively affect both of your credit histories and scores.
+A missed payment or default on a joint account will negatively affect your credit history and scores.

 Will my Spouse’s Bad Credit bring my Credit Score down?